rpmuller/ePubs/WP1.md

 most obvious way of avoiding the logical difficulty is to distinguish between matter and space.
 According to this view, space is not nothing, but is of the nature of a receptacle, which may or may not have any given part filled with matter.
-Aristotle says (Physics, 208 b): "The theory that the void exists involves the existence of place: for one would define void as place bereft of body."
+Aristotle says (_Physics_, 208 b): "The theory that the void exists involves the existence of place: for one would define void as place bereft of body."
 This view is set forth with the utmost explicitness by Newton, who asserts the